 Another Montrose staple (yes, we’re pretty sure the neighborhood runs on coffee), Blacksmith combines a pleasant atmosphere with locally-sourced food and locally-roasted Greenway Coffee.
 If you’re looking for a filling breakfast or lunch, do yourself a favor and try the Vietnamese Steak & Eggs — sourced from 44 Farms.
 You won’t regret it!

-Set up in Garden Oaks (and soon, Upper Kirby), Slowpokes. is a coffee shop meets wine and beer garden.
-Featuring great coffee, a work space, and a dog friendly, fenced in yard, Slowpokes. has something for everyone.
+Slowpokes. is what happens when a coffee shop meets wine and beer garden.
+Featuring great coffee, a work space, and a dog friendly, fenced in yard, Slowpokes. has something for just about everyone.

 If you’re a fan of flavorful beans, latte art, and creations from local artists, then you’ll want to make Inversion Coffee in Montrose your new go-to.
 It’s the perfect place to settle in to get some work done or just sip and savor your surroundings.
 And if you realize you’ve been there all afternoon and are in need of a snack, they’ve got Morningstar cookies and brownies that will hit the spot.

-Sure, you can try and walk past Paper Co. on Elder St. without popping in, but good luck when the aroma of roasting beans from their in-house roaster, Mueva Coffee, is floating through the air.
-Stop in for a Vietnamese iced coffee and stick around for the all-day brunch.
-No matter what you order, all profits are used to support the Houston homeless community and that alone is something worth stopping in for.
+The aroma of roasting beans from Paper Co.'s in-house roaster, Mueva Coffee, practically begs you to come in.
+Stop by for a Vietnamese iced coffee and stick around for the all-day brunch.
+No matter what you order, profits go towards the Houston homeless community— that alone is something worth stopping in for.